Adaptive Paddling Workshop (September 14-17, 2023)

 What equipment will I need?

-Instructors will need a Kayak (must have acceptable flotation), paddle, spray skirt for kayak, PFD, wetsuit, and paddling clothing.
-Instructors may also bring extra of the above equipment to share with the student participants (adults with disabilities).
+Instructors will need a kayak (must have acceptable flotation), paddle, spray skirt for kayak, PFD, wetsuit, and paddling clothing.
+Instructors may also bring extra of the above equipment to share with the student participants (paddlers with disabilities).

 Kayak equipment is provided for students.